Menstrual cups have been around since the 1930s but only recently been recognized as a popular period care option.

 Not sure how to insert a menstrual cup?
 Check out our helpful Insertion page.
 Confused about how to remove it?
 Our Removal page has you covered.
 Not sure how to care and clean for your new DivaCup?
 Our Care and Cleaning page has all the information you need.

-And if you still have any questions or concerns, our amazing Consumer Care Team is available to help.
+And if you still have any questions or concerns, our amazing Consumer Support Team is available to help.